-4.0 RESOURCES

-4.1 Financial Allocation

-The overall total expenditure for the Environmental Health Service is £1,034,400.
-Within this budget, the food service costs are not currently separately identified.
+4.0 RESOURCES 4.1 Financial Allocation The overall total expenditure for the Environmental Health Service is £1,065,300 .
 From this amount the food service is not currently allocated a specific amount.

-It is therefore not possible to determine whether there is a change in real terms in expenditure on the food service compared to the last financial year.

-Approximately £21,500 will be spent engaging a food contractor to carry out planned inspections and an audit.
+It is estimated that there is an increase in real terms on the last financial year allocation of £1,000 because of the additional cost of the audit.
+Last year £21,500 was allocated for the inspection contract and audit (deferred); this year £22,500 is allocated for the inspection contract and audit.
+Approximately £19,000 will be spent engaging a food contractor to carry out planned inspections.
 This is included in the overall total expenditure.

-In March 2005, the Health Protection Agency allocated Essex Authorities a sampling budget of £82,551.
-Samples can be submitted to that costing without Councils being charged.
-Essex Authorities are now deciding how to allocate this total figure between individual Authorities.

-Details of the budget for salaries, travel, subsistence, consultancy, analytical fees are contained in Rochford District Councils Budget Book 2005/2006.
+Approximately £3,500 will be spent engaging a contractor to carry out an audit.
+This is included in the overall total expenditure.
+In November 2005, the Health Protection Agency allocated Essex Authorities a sampling budget of 82,551 credits .
+This amount has been divided between Essex authorities.
+Rochford's allocation is 4,000 credits , although credits can be exchanged.
+Samples can be submitted to these allocations without Councils being charged.
+Details of the budget for salaries, travel, subsistence, consultancy, and analytical fees are contained in Rochford District Councils Budget Book 2006/2007.
+In addition, some of the unused inspection and audit budget for last year has been brought forward to provide a credit for the audit.
 No budget is separately allocated for prosecutions or legal action taken as a result of action under this service, but are provided for within the Legal Service's budget.

-4.2 Staffing Allocation The staff available for this period is: Safety Food and Regulation Manager Principal Environmental Health Officer (EHO) Contract EHO Senior EHO Part-time Senior EHO Part-time Senior EHO Environmental Health Assistants (EHA) Administrative staff This staffing allocation is not solely for this service plan.
-These officers also carry out the Health and Safety, Animal Welfare Licensing, Outbreak Control and Infectious Disease, Public Entertainment licensing and Control of Trading Licensing duties.
+4.2 Staffing Allocation The staff available for this period is: Safety Food and Regulation Manager Principal Environmental Health Officer (maternity leave until 9/7/06) Contract EHO Senior EHO Part-time Senior EHO Senior EHO Senior EHO Environmental Health Assistants (EHA) Administrative staff (1 part-time) This staffing allocation is not solely for this service plan.
+These officers also carry out the Health and Safety, Animal Welfare Licensing, Outbreak Control and Infectious Disease, Skin Piercing Registration, Game Dealer Licensing and Sunday Trading duties.
 The administrative staff also support the entire Housing, Health and Community Care Service.
 It is estimated that the above staffing levels will provide sufficient resources to carry out the service delivery outlined in Paragraph 3.0.
-It is estimated that 3 full time equivalents work on food safety.
+It is estimated that 3 full time equivalents work on food safety (plus administrative staff).
 4.3 Staff Development Plan This service supports the Corporate Aims for Rochford District Council.
 The staff covering this service will continue to be encouraged, motivated and trained to develop their potential and use their talents for the benefit of the people of the district.
 This service identifies training and development needs by an annual performance and development review of all staff.
-The training budget is allocated primarily to those staff in the whole service that are identified as requiring further training to develop their professional and technical skills for the job that they are required to carry out and to deliver Corporate Objectives.
+One Student EHO is being trained in all functions of Environmental Health.